madoreiraluizrv/stack-overflow-data---trends/README.md

 4. Model Data

-For question 1, there was no need for machine learning, but I had to build a new dataframe with only language usage information and then model it to show me the ranking of each language in each year.
+For questions 1 and 2, there was no need for machine learning, but I had to build a new dataframe with only language or platform information and then model it to show me the ranking of each language or platform in each year.
-For question 2, I used the LinearRegression model of sklearn, after cleaning the data for each of the years.
+For question 3, I used the LinearRegression model of sklearn, after cleaning the data for each of the years.

 5. Results